Item Sales Report

 5. Bifurcate Options for Report (Enabling Checkboxes)

-You can check other different statics for the Item Sales Report by enabling the bifurcate options that are provided with the checkbox.
+You can check other different statics for the Item Sales Report by enabling the bifurcate options provided with the checkbox.

 Figure 5

-By enabling the checkboxes, you can bifurcate the report data accordingly.
-You can tick multiple checkboxes to check the Item Sales Report with multiple parameters (bifurcations).
+Enabling the checkboxes allows you to bifurcate the report data accordingly.
+For example, you can tick multiple checkboxes to check the Item Sales Report with various parameters (bifurcations).

 5.1 Show Vendor Part #